foundriesio/docs/source/reference-manual/security/secure-boot-zynq.rst

        $./bootgen -arch zynqmp -image keys.bif -generate_keys pem

-Create the bootable image
+Create the Bootable Image
 -------------------------

-Create the bootable image requesting only authentication by using the following BIF.
+Create the bootable image requesting only authentication, by using the following BIF.
 In this example, the PMUFW and SPL would be loaded at specific locations.
 It is worth mentioning that whenever authentication is enabled for the bootloader, the PMUFW will also be signed::

        $ cat bootloader.bif